OpenEnergyPlatform/open-MaStR/.github/ISSUE_TEMPLATE/issue_template_bug.md

 ---
 name: Bug Issue
 about: Report bugs and errors for the Python package open-mastr.
-Not that we are not the maintainers of the actual dataset.
+Note that we are not the maintainers of the actual dataset.
 Visit https://www.marktstammdatenregister.de/MaStR to reach them.
 title: Your title should make sense if said after "The issue is <your issue title>"
 labels: "bug"
 assignees: ''